tkareine/jekyll-minibundle/Readme.md

 generated automatically.

 Asset bundling is good for reducing the number of requests to the backend upon page load.
-Minification of stylesheets and JavaScript sources makes asset sizes smaller and thus faster to load over network.
+The minification of stylesheets and JavaScript sources makes asset sizes smaller and thus faster to load over network.